rrmercer/photoshare/README.md

 # photoshare

-# Stupid simple photo sharing application.
-Share photos
-# backed by s3 bucket with friends and family
+Stupid simple photo sharing application.
+Share photos backed by s3 bucket with friends and family

+# Requirements:
-# Use case 1: I want to share photos in a large collection (album) with family members
+Use case 1: I want to share photos in a large collection (album) with family members

-# photos - have an owner
+photos - have an owner
-# albums - have an owner, multiple photos
+albums - have an owner, multiple photos users groups - have permission to access albums

-# users
+# Running
-# groups - have permission to access albums

 running postgres:

 docker run --rm --name postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=n0password1 -d postgres